ibm-cloud-docs/cloud-for-education/faq.md

 Once we gather all the information, our engineer will setup and configuration your instance env and once it is completed, the instance status will be set to "Active", and billing will start for that month based on the plan you ordered.

-## When I order "Applications Lab Base Flex Plan",  by default, each authorized user is entitled for one VM, what if one authorized user provision two VMs, how many authorized user will be charged in such cases?
+## When I order "Base Flex Plan", it says each authorized user entitled for one VM, what if user needs to provision more than one VM?
 {: #faq-Base-Flex-Plan}
 {: faq}
 ##"Applications Lab Base Flex Plan" e.g per authorized user plan only support maximum one reservation at a time.
 If you want to have multiple reservations at the same time, please use other plans or use mutiple accounts.